 The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through home-based rehabilitation, health coaching, self-awareness, self-management and social awareness.

-Areas of research and clinical interest include mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication and physical activity, and their relationship with health outcomes.
+The lab's areas of research and clinical focus include chronic obstructive pulmonary disease (COPD), mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication, positive psychology and physical activity, and how these approaches relate to health outcomes.

-Ongoing research projects in the Mindful Breathing Lab include:
+Ongoing research projects in our lab include:

 - Health care coaching and smart technology to improve well-being and physical activity in COPD.
-This project studies whether motivational interviewing-based health coaching plus remote activity monitoring improves daily physical activity in people with chronic obstructive pulmonary disease (COPD).
+This project studied whether motivational interviewing-based health coaching plus remote activity monitoring improved daily physical activity in people with COPD.
+(NHLBI, National Heart, Lung, and Blood Institute, SBIR)

 - Identifying therapeutic targets to deal with stress through mindfulness.
-This project aims to identify the factors associated with improved stress management in a large cohort of Mayo Clinic employees in the Mindfulness-Based Stress Reduction program.
+This project aimed to identify the factors associated with improved stress management in a large cohort of Mayo Clinic employees in the Mindfulness-Based Stress Reduction program.

 - Multicomponent intervention to decrease COPD-related hospitalizations.
 This project studied rehospitalization rates, quality of life and physical activity using motivational interviewing-based health coaching plus home pulmonary rehabilitation in patients with COPD after discharge from an exacerbation-related hospitalization.
 (NIH, National Heart, Lung, and Blood Institute RO1)